Life Before Loose: Jane Moore on her early dreams to act and reporting on 'stunning' Princess Diana

 We began by talking about Jane's humble upbringing, beauty pageants, aspirations to act and how she proved her teachers wrong when she decided to pursue a career in journalism.
 Watch above.

-Jane then went on to look back at life as a young journalist in an extremely male-dominated world with no computers and mobile phones.
+Jane then went on to look back at life as a young journalist in a male-dominated industry, with no computers and mobile phones.
 She talked about covering some of Britain's most shocking crimes including the murder of James Bulger and Rose West’s trial.
-Watch the second part below.